s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ✅ Like others here — should theoretically support RSC.
 Next.js team says it doesn’t.
 ❌ Quite a bit of boilerplate for variants.
 ❌ Pipelines on master have been failing for a long time.
-❌ Use JS in core modules, even though this project is only half a year old.
+❌ Use JS in core modules ([example](https://github.com/mui/pigment-css/blob/master/packages/pigment-css-react/src/styled.js)), even though this project is only half a year old.
 ❌ Use mocha.
-❌ Maybe there’s a good reason for using a fixed pnpm version in `engines`, a high number of dependency overrides and using 3 different monorepo tools (pnpm workspaces, nx, lerna).
+❌ Maybe there’s a good reason for using a [fixed pnpm version in `engines`](https://github.com/mui/material-ui/blob/e6ff0b5016ac4fa40cdc9b78a0d9ecdd2c0cd9db/package.json#L204), a high number of dependency overrides and using 3 different monorepo tools (pnpm workspaces, nx, lerna).
 But it strikes me as chaotic.

 ## emotion/styled-components
 ❌ Despite what [the Next.js docs](https://nextjs.org/docs/app/building-your-application/styling/css-in-js) say, [it looks like this will actually never support RSC](https://github.com/emotion-js/emotion/issues/2928).